 So how can you grow your small business locally through SEO?
 Let’s dive in:

 What is Local SEO?

-Local SEO is the attempt to rank highly on sites like Google for a local audience.
+Local Search Engine Optimization is the attempt to rank highly on sites like Google for a local audience.
 So if you work with people in the same vicinity where your business is located, most of your search engine optimization efforts will be Local SEO efforts.
 In order to fully explain local SEO, we first have to discuss search intent.

 What is Search Intent?

 When you open Google to ask a question or find something, Google is making an attempt to serve you the exact results you’re looking for.
 Search intent refers to the reason why you’re performing a specific search.
 For instance, when you search for “dentist,” are you looking for general information on dentists?
 Are you looking for median salary for dentists?
 Or are you looking for a new local dentist?